aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getInsertRows() {#getInsertRows--}

+<b>@deprecated.</b> Please use the 'insertRows' property instead.
 Indicates whether new rows should be added for importing data records.

 ```javascript
 getInsertRows() : boolean;